“Air-Mobile”

 At this time the 2.75 Inch rockets were mounted on the UH-1B Huey Helicopters.
 The battalion had the ability to provide immediate artillery fire support to the Airmobile units of the First Team, often operating beyond the range of conventional artillery.
 Because the ARA pilot was at the target site, Rocket fire could be quickly adjusted for maximum accuracy and could provide extremely close fire support.

-In late October the battalion was called upon to provide support for the Pleiku Campaign, for which the Division would earn the Presidential Unit Citation.
+In late October, the battalion was called upon to provide support for the Pleiku Campaign, for which the Division would earn the Presidential Unit Citation.
 Alpha Battery saw the first major action in the campaign when the Plei Me Camp came under attack the night of October 29-30.
 Using the light from flares dropped by the US.
-Air Force, Battery Pilots bombarded enemy forces assaulting and motoring the camp.
-As one platoon expended its ordinance another would take its place.
+Air Force, Battery Pilots bombarded enemy forces, assaulting and destroying the camp.
+As one platoon expended its ordinance, another would take its place.
 This action continued until 0430 hours with rockets fired within 100 meters of friendly forces.

 Bravo Battery flew a unique mission on November 28 when Special Forces requested that the battery destroy the gates of a fortified VC village. the gate’s heavy timbers were protected by booby traps and weapons positions.
 Three well-aimed SS-11 wire-guided rockets blasted the gates open.

 On October 9, 1966, the battalion demonstrated just how much the enemy feared their weapons.
-Alpha Battery received a fire mission against an enemy bunker, that was not being effectively engaged by the 2.75 rockets.
-Two SS-11 Guided Missles were fired into the bunker; the first missing the 6-foot aperture by 1 foot!
-The other went through it, entering the bunker, then exploding, and completely destroying it!
+Alpha Battery received a fire mission against an enemy bunker that was not being effectively engaged by the 2.75 rockets.
+Two SS-11 Guided Missiles were fired into the bunker; the first missed the 6-foot aperture by 1 foot!
+The other went through it, entering the bunker, then exploding, and destroying it!
 The 55 VC in the adjoining bunker decided not to test the pilot’s accuracy, and all put down their weapons and surrendered.

-At 0105 hours on December 22, LZ Bird was attacked by the 18th North Vietnamese Army (NVA) Regiment and Alpha Battery responded to the call for support.
-Despite the night, fog, and heavy rain the battery delivered withering fire on the attacking enemy, half an hour after the battle had started.
-Charlie Battery soon joined in the fight and the aircraft stayed in the situation until the attack was repelled, the enemy force defeated.
+At 0105 hours on December 22, LZ Bird was attacked by the 18th North Vietnamese Army (NVA) Regiment, and Alpha Battery responded to the call for support.
+Despite the night, fog, and heavy rain, the battery delivered withering fire on the attacking enemy, half an hour after the battle had started.
+Charlie Battery soon joined in the fight,t and the aircraft stayed in the situation until the attack was repelled, the enemy force defeated.

 In 1967 the battalion continued in a vigorous civic action program with an emphasis on schools, medical aid, and long-range civic improvement programs.